|COST:||$585 per person|

 We journey around the Coromandel coast passing through popular seaside towns as our road trip heads to the Mercury Bay region to our mini-bach style accommodation beside the beach at Hahei.
 Evening options may include a barbecue dinner or perhaps catch the 5 minute ferry crossing from nearby Cooks beach to one of the fine establishments at Whitianga town.

 day two - cathedral cove, hot water beach & more

 We kick off with a hearty kiwi style brekky and perhaps a guided kayak to Cathedral Cove with Cathedral Cove Kayaks or an exciting and unforgettable boat tour around the Mercury bay coastline and off shore islands with Hahei Explorer.
 Either way we are on the doorstep of two of the Coromandel’s most stunning destinations and we will spend a leisurely morning enjoying this region.
 Our visit to Hot water beach is planned around the tides so that we can enjoy the bubbling thermal outlets at their best.

-In the afternoon we drive into the heart of the Coromandel Ranges, with lots of scenic stops along the way as we head to the legendary Driving Creek railway just outside of Coromandel town.
+In the afternoon we drive into the heart of the Coromandel Ranges, with scenic stops along the way as we head to the legendary Driving Creek railway just outside of Coromandel town.
 Driving Creek railway is the iconic legacy of local potter Barry Brickell who originally built the railway to collect clay from his hillside property.
 The boutique bush railway is now the biggest tourist attraction in Coromandel Town.